AaltoSciComp/scicomp-docs/aalto/zulip.rst

 **Organization permisisons / Invitation settings**

-Do not allow registering with just an email without invitation.
-Doing so might cause bots and random people to join in your chat.
+Do not set both "Organizational Premissions→Invitations = not required" and "Authentication methods→Email = enabled" at the same time.

+You can allow signup by Aalto account or *any* email.
+You can allow anyone to signup or make it invitation only.
+But you *can not* set "Anyone with Aalto account may signup without invitation, but by email you must be invited" (Zulip limitation).
+So, we have to work around this, otherwise bots and random people might join in your chat.
 If the chat needs to include external users, make it invite only.

+The exact questions and answers:

-* Are invitations required for joining in the organization
+* Are invitations required for joining in the organization?

-  * If you are allowing external users/email registration (see ‘Authentication methods’)

-    * Set to ‘Yes, only admins can send invitations’
+  * If you are allowing external users/email registration (see ‘Authentication methods’ below): Set to ``Yes, only admins can send invitations``.
+(You can invite people via their Aalto email address for Aalto login)

-  * If you are only allowing Aalto Login (see ‘Authentication methods’)

-    * Can be set to ‘No,…’ (Anyone with Aalto account can join)
+  * If you are only allowing Aalto Login (see ‘Authentication methods’): Can be set to ``No,…`` (Anyone with Aalto account can join)

 **Organization permisisons / Who can access user email addressess**